 Family relationship 461 visas are only granted to family members of Special Category Visa holders.
 Once you become a permanent resident you cannot renew a 461 visa.
 You will need to sponsor your partner or dependent children for a permanent visa when their current 461 visa is due to expire.

 If your child is due to begin university in the next couple of years bear in mind that becoming a permanent resident means they cannot access a HELP loan until they become a citizen.

 You must decide what is best option for your family given the cost, time taken to process the new visa, be granted citizenship including attending a citizenship ceremony.

-Once you are granted a permanent visa you can apply for citizenship after 12 months, provided you have resided in Australia for the four years prior to applying.
-It can take ten months or more for applications to be approved and attend a citizenship ceremony.
+Once you are granted a permanent visa you can apply for citizenship after 12 months, provided you have resided in Australia for four years immediately prior to applying.
+It can take 10 to 12 months or more for applications to be approved and attend a citizenship ceremony.